Our New Campus is at the Center of a Dynamic and Vibrant City

-The Atlanta campus is the perfect program for someone interested in the flexibility of a digital classroom with the opportunity to complete an internship in person.
-Students must relocate to Atlanta during the second half of the program to meet the internship requirement.
+The Atlanta campus is the perfect program for someone located near Atlanta’s metropolitan area interested in attending classes in person and completing an internship in person.
+Students must relocate to Atlanta during the entire program to meet the internship requirement.
 If students are unable to relocate, consider remote options with our digital program!

 Where is the Atlanta campus?

 Atlanta Campus building will open in midtown Atlanta in 2023.
 Current cohort (2022) are digital in classroom experience and in-person internship.

 What time zone will the classes be in?

 Seattle and Digital are on Pacific time.
 Atlanta is in Eastern Time Zone.

 Are we able to meet in person with the cohort in ATL?

 Current classes (2022) are delivered online.
 In-person classroom instruction will start in 2023.

 Is the curriculum the same across campus options?

 Yes.
 The content in each classroom is the same.